openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Assigning Advantage & Disadvantage

 Advantage and disadvantage can be assigned by the GM due to situational effects, or they can be assigned by feats, banes, and boons.
 When assigned situationally, the GM should never apply more than one level of advantage or disadvantage.
-Feats, banes, and boons--on the other hand--will often provide multiple levels as they rise in tier or power level.
+Feats, banes, and boons—on the other hand—will often provide multiple levels as they rise in tier or power level.
 The Advantage and Disadvantage Examples Table provides a listing of typical situations in which the GM may assign advantage and disadvantage, though this list is by no means exhaustive.

 ```
 ```